PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
+2. First implement the already-characterized 218-line
+   `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw`
+   helper as a bounded indexed owner.
+Preserve both ordered production call sites and the existing public-output adapter contract; use transactional match/plan/revalidation/apply stages, a differential graph index, Session LayoutState, and a bounded consumer worklist.
+Prefer a dedicated Split- layout module if that remains the cohesive ownership boundary.
+Do not use a source-line count as the module-placement criterion.
+3. Add focused synthetic active-path equivalence and unsafe no-op coverage, architecture ownership checks, and TensorFlow import blockers.
+Then run one short sequential zero-match production byte comparison; do not run a Tier corpus unless explicitly requested.
-2. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
+4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. At resumption, first audit the remaining 218-line `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw`
-   helper and its two production calls.
-Record its active match counts on the same short representatives, its Split/channelwise guards, and its ordering dependency on the new general/safe binary owners before deciding whether it belongs in `binary_bridge_layout.py` or a dedicated Split-layout owner.
-Do not begin implementation until that characterization is recorded.
-4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
+5. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
-5. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
+6. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
-6. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
+7. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not create a pull request.